-- All necessary documentation concerning the evolution is available. - Methods (FMEA, experimental designs, SPC, capabilities) are used to validate the evolution. - Quality function validates the impact on product, prior to the evolution, as well as after the final implementation of the evolution. - Consultation and information to the customer (prior consent) is done about process evolutions before implementation.
+- All necessary documentation concerning the evolution are available, including software and/or automatism. - Methods (FMEA, experimental designs, SPC, capabilities) are used to validate the evolution. - Quality functions validate the impact on product, prior to the evolution, as well as after the final implementation of the evolution. - Consultation and information to the customer (prior consent) concerning process evolutions is done before implementation.
+Changes not initiated by Michelin are discussed and validated with Michelin.